 A: After meter install, or periods when your water has been shut off, please flush plumbing lines by running cold water at hose bib (outdoor faucet) or unscreened faucet (bathtub).
 This will help ensure any naturally occurring sediment that settled during the loss of pressure is flushed and will protect your plumbing fixtures.
 Please also run all irrigation systems after your meter has been installed to ensure your system is running correctly.

 Q: Since conservation is mandated, is there a website I can visit to help me begin conservation now?

 A: Visit the “Water Conservation" link on the District’s web site for more information and water savings tips.
 As a reminder the Water Conservation Specialist here at the District can be reached at (530) 543-6268 to provide further assistance with water conservation recommendations.

 Q: Can I just refuse the water meter installation?

 A: No. Since this is a legal State requirement, the District has no choice but to comply.
 Failure to follow through with requirements would jeopardize funding assistance and create possible penalty fines.

 Q: What are benefits of a water meter for me?

 A: There are several benefits to having a water meter:

-If you are unable to reach our Project Coordinator and have urgent issues, such as a blocked driveway or overnight water outage, please contact our customer service at (530) 544-6474.
+If you have urgent issues, such as an overnight water outage, please contact our customer service at (530) 544-6474.